christophersbarrett/mulberry-wiki/Page-Templates.md

 displayed in your app.
 If you do not specify a template, then the built-in `default` template will be used.

+## Creating Your Own Page Templates

+You can specify your own page templates using a simple YAML structure.
+Your templates can use Mulberry's built-in components and capabilities, or you can create your own custom components and capabilities.

+Mulberry can create the YAML skeleton for a new template for you:

+    mulberry create_template BasicPageTemplate

+This will create a file `ImageGallery.yml` in your project's templates directory.

+A template consists of one or more screens; each screen contains one or more regions; and each region contains one or more components.
+Regions can also contain other regions, allowing for complex layouts.
+Templates can also specify interactions between components via "capabilities."

+Here's an example of a simple template that uses built-in components:

+    BasicPageTemplate:
+      screens:
+        - name: index
+          regions:
+            - type: row
+              size: fixed
+              scrollable: false
+              components:
+                - PageNav
+            - type: row
+              size: flex
+              scrollable: true
+              components:
+                - PageHeaderImage
+                - BodyText

 ## Built-In Page Templates

 Mulberry comes with several built-in page templates.
 Any of these templates can be